This article was last updated July 2019

 Summarize by region

-Like heat maps, bubble maps can be used to see the density of locations in a region.
-Say you own a chain of coffee shops.
-You can upload all your locations and create a bubble map.
-This will show a circle in each region that’s proportionate to total number of coffee shops in that area.
+Like heat maps, bubble maps help you see the density of locations in a region.
+For example, you own a chain of coffee shops.
+You upload your sites and create a bubble map.
+You'll see a circle in each region proportionate to the total number of coffee shops.
 The more shops, the bigger the circle.
-At a glance, you can evaluate the areas where there may be room for expansion.

 How to create a bubble map using eSpatial